Hilton Rosemarin

 Hilton J. Rosemarin (June 16, 1952 – May 8, 2011) was a Canadian set decorator.

 Career

-Rosemarin was born in Montreal, Quebec on June 16, 1952 to Samson and Anne Rosemarin.
+Rosemarin was born in Montreal, Quebec, on June 16, 1952, to Samson and Anne Rosemarin.
 He studied technical theatre at Ryerson Polytechnical Institute in Toronto, Ontario.
 His first film as a set decorator was on 1975's Sudden Fury.
-His first major Hollywood film was Raw Deal starring Arnold Schwarzenegger.
-His work was awarded with a Set Decorators Society of America Career Achievement Award.
+His first major Hollywood film was Raw Deal, starring Arnold Schwarzenegger.
+His work was rewarded with a Set Decorators Society of America Career Achievement Award.

 Illness and death

-Rosemarin died of brain cancer on May 8, 2011 at his home in Toronto.
-He is survived by his wife Phillipa and two daughters.
+Rosemarin died of brain cancer on May 8, 2011, at his home in Toronto.
+He was survived by his wife Phillipa and two daughters.